Hair Styling Instructors

 The last step to becoming a hair styling or cosmetology instructor is to get the license.
 This licensing process is similar to that for the regular cosmetology license and usually entails completing an approved education program and successfully passing an exam.
 However, most states require an individual to be a licensed cosmetologist prior to applying for the instructor license.
 In addition, some states may also require an individual to have around 1-2 years of work experience as a cosmetologist prior to applying for instructor licensure.

 State licensing boards may require continuing education for cosmetologist and cosmetology instructor license renewals.
 Typically, an individual must take courses that meet the minimum number of hours required to maintain licensure.
 Other states may not require any continuing education at all.
-Licensed cosmetologists and instructors need to check with their state board for license renewal requirements.
+Licensed cosmetologists and instructors need to check with their state boards for license renewal requirements.

 Step 6: Seek Opportunities for Advancement

 Experienced instructors may seek promotions to positions such as senior educator or cosmetology school manager within their current place of employment, or they may consider opening their own cosmetology school.
-Some hair styling instructors may open their own salon while also working as a guest lecturer at schools and professional organizations.
+Some hair styling instructors may open their own salons while also working as a guest lecturer at schools and professional organizations.